schweizerweb/icst-ambisonics-plugins/readme.txt

 ICST Ambisonics Plugins - Readme
 --------------------------------

-Developped at the Institute for Comuputer Music and Sound Technology ICST in Zurich, Switzerland by Christian Schweizer / Martin Neukom / Johannes Schuett
+Developed at the Institute for Computer Music and Sound Technology ICST in Zurich, Switzerland by Christian Schweizer / Martin Neukom / Johannes Schütt

-Further information and help can be found here:
+More information and help can be found here:
 - Download
   https://bitbucket.org/christian_schweizer/icst-ambisonics-plugins/downloads/
 - Technical Documentation